 Recent statistics reveal that 1 in 5 teens in the US suffers with a diagnosable mental health condition, such as bipolar disorder, anxiety, and depression.
 Yet, despite this large number less than 50% receive therapy.
 This may be explained in part by the social stigma surrounding mental health which means many teens are reluctant to ask for help.
 The high cost of healthcare in the US further prohibits people’s access to support.
 Without adequate health insurance many teens simply cannot afford to speak with a therapist.

-Increasingly mental health care professionals are looking to online digital tools to provide healthcare services like therapy.
+Increasingly mental health care professionals are looking to online healthcare solutions to support therapy.
 Indeed, there are already several mental health apps available for teens in need.
 Meditation apps offer breathing exercises and meditations, which can be extremely helpful for individuals trying to cope with anxiety, depression, or stress management for example.
 The downside with such mental health apps, however, is that there is no direct contact with an individual who can offer personalized care and support.
 There are also several therapy apps directed specifically at young adults, but most of these employ the services of licensed therapists who require a fee.
 While there are other free online services available that provide teens with informal emotional support via the use of volunteers or even teens for teens, such services rely on email, phone calls, or sms messaging, forms of communication that are not secure or HIPAA compliant.
 There are no other mental health apps on the market that offer free support.

 Alonesy needed to create an appealing App for their teen audience that offered support via a medium that was familiar and trusted.
 Messaging is the main means of communication among teens, so having a mentor available via messaging makes the contact less formal and more comfortable.
 In-app chat provides teens, struggling with issues like depression and anxiety, with a degree of privacy and anonymity by enabling those who don’t want to use their webcam or voice to also have access to the services.
 Teens could initiate chats when they needed help and safely store and access chat histories.